 Neglecting to See a Doctor

-If you develop serious injuries from your accident and need to pursue litigation, it’s crucial that you prove your injuries were sustained in the accident and not from something else.
+If you develop severe injuries from your accident and need to pursue litigation, you must prove your injuries were sustained in the accident and not from something else.

 This becomes more and more difficult the longer you wait to see a doctor.
 Many injuries worsen significantly over time, so seeing a doctor as soon as possible after your accident can also help avoid some unnecessary discomfort.